danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 ###Apply an Image Texture

 For this next project we’ll render a 3D night view of the Earth using a NASA image texture showing the light concentrations that emanate from the urban centers of our planet.
-We’ll use the `NASA` `JPEG` image as a texture wrapped around a 3D `sphere()` shown in <!--ref linkend="fig.textured.sphere-->.
+We’ll use the `NASA` `JPEG` image as a texture wrapped around a 3D `sphere()` shown in Figure 11.1 below.
 This time we’ll create the 3D primitive using Processing’s `PShape` class so we are able to apply a texture onto that shape.
 We’ll create the sphere with the `createShape()` method and a `SPHERE` parameter, and then we’ll use the `shape()` method to display the 3D object on the device screen.

  [The NASA satellite image of the Earth][16] seen at night is also an equirectangular projection, as we used already in <!--ref linkend="sec.earthquakes-->, for visualizing earthquakes.
 An image texture with such a projection stretches perfectly around our sphere, recompensating for the distortions toward the poles that we observe in the flattened `JPEG` image.